reptar/reptar.github.io/docs/collections.md

     template: page
 ```

-This is a simple configuration that says that all files found within the root of the Yarn site belong in the `default` FileSystemCollection.
+This is a simple configuration that says that all files found within the root of the Yarn site belong in the Collection named `default`.
 When Yarn compiles your site it uses the `page.html` template file to render the source file.

-A FileSystemCollection can also include additional configuration values that allow greater control over the output site.
-There's enough configuration included that the FileSystemCollection is the collection used when creating a simple blog site.
+A FileSystemCollection can also include additional configuration values that allow greater control over the output.
+There's enough configuration available that a FileSystemCollection can create a simple blog site.

 Here is the example configuration, with explanations for every configuration value found inline.